Reconnecting with your Roots: Holding Loss and Legacy

 Deanne Arada, MSW, RSW

-Deanne is a Filipino-Canadian first-generation immigrant who is a Registered Social Worker serving folks in Alberta, Quebec, and Ontario.
-Her experience is ranging and she draws from a variety of therapeutic modalities like Emotion Focused Therapy, Cognitive Behavioural Therapy, Dialectical Behavioural Therapy, and Visual Arts Therapy.
+Deanne is a Filipino-Canadian first-generation immigrant and a Registered Social Worker, proud to represent the BIPOC community in the mental health field.
+Her experience is ranging and she draws from a variety of therapeutic modalities like Visual Arts Therapy, Mindfulness and Somatic-Based Therapies, Emotion Focused Therapy, Cognitive Behavioural Therapy, Dialectical Behavioural Therapy, and more.

 Deanne’s approach is rooted in humanistic values, anti-oppressive principles, and a critical social work perspective.
 She is ready to meet you where you are, armed with empathy and understanding.